 Ziyu Shen has given successful viola recitals in venues such as London’s Wigmore Hall and Royal Festival Hall and the National Centre for the Performing Arts in China.
 She has also taken part in the Verbier Festival Academy, where she was awarded the Academy Prize for viola.
 As a soloist, she has worked with the Vienna Radio Symphony Orchestra, the Moscow Soloists Chamber Orchestra, the Calgary Philharmonic Orchestra in Canada, the Shenzhen and Qingdao Symphony Orchestras in China and the hr-symphony orchestra with Christoph Eschenbach.

-Ziyu Shen took part in the Kronberg Academy Festival in 2013, 2015 and 2017 and in Chamber Music Connects the World in 2014.
+Ziyu Shen took part in the Kronberg Academy Festival in 2013, 2015, 2017 and 2019 and in Chamber Music Connects the World in 2014.
 Since 2015 Ziyu Shen has been studying at Kronberg Academy with Nobuko Imai.
-These studies are funded by the Annika und Wolfgang Fink Stipendium.
+These studies are funded by the Annika und Wolfgang Fink Scholarship.